leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 For multiplication, there is a type class called `HMul` that allows mixed argument types, just like `HAdd`.
 Just as `{{#example_eval Examples/Classes.lean plusDesugar 0}}` is interpreted as `{{#example_eval Examples/Classes.lean plusDesugar 1}}`, `{{#example_eval Examples/Classes.lean timesDesugar 0}}` is interpreted as `{{#example_eval Examples/Classes.lean timesDesugar 1}}`.
-For the common case of multiplication of two arguments with the same time, a `Mul` instance suffices.
+For the common case of multiplication of two arguments with the same type, a `Mul` instance suffices.

 An instance of `Mul` allows ordinary multiplication syntax to be used with `Pos`:
 ```lean